RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

 **4** | ResetHacker Editors Dept.

-1. RESETHACKER Security
+1. **RESETHACKER Security**
-(A freelancers team of White Hat Hackers and our team member from corporate are equipped with certification such as OSCP, ECSA, CEH,CCNA, A+N+  etc)
+(A freelancer team of White Hat Hackers and our team member from corporate are equipped with certification such as OSCP, ECSA, CEH,CCNA, A+N+  etc)

-2. RESETHACKER Cybercrime Investigation Department(@resethacker.ccid)
+2. **RESETHACKER Cybercrime Investigation Department** (@resethacker.ccid)
-(A freelancers team of cyber crime investigators to resolve the problem related to cybercrime and provide to awareness around the world )
+(A freelancer team of cyber crime investigators to resolve the problem related to cybercrime and provide to awareness around the world )

-3. RESETDEVELOPERS (@resetdvelopers)
+3. **RESETDEVELOPERS** (@resetdvelopers)
-(A freelancers team of websites developers, Android developers, ml/AI learners etc)
+(A freelancer team of websites developers, Android developers, ml/AI learners etc)

-4. RESETEDITORS (@reseteditors)
+4. **RESETEDITORS** (@reseteditors)
-(A freelancers team of Videos editors, graphic designer etc)
+(A freelancer team of Videos editors, graphic designer etc)

 Key Moments:

 #RESETHACKER highlights

-Send a birthday message #Wikipedia20
+Send a birthday message #RESETHACKER2021